joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 >  * Client Error 4XX
 >  * Server Error 5XX

+- **lifecycle** - The progressive states an object or piece of software can progress through over time.

 - **low level**: Using technology that's more basic and "closer to the machine."
 It's often used to compare programming languages.
 C is a low level language as compared to JavaScript.
 This implies it's more challenging to use and more at risk to crash.

 - **native**: We distinguish a native app from a web-based solution.
 Native apps have the potential to perform better with more complicated and sophisticated features and interfaces.
 The contrast is a cross-platform or web-based app.

+- **nest v.** - To place code blocks inside of other code blocks.
+One could speak of any combination of conditionals, functions, closures being nested within one another.

+- **nil** - A special value meaning "no value".
+Only Optionals can be nil in Swift.

+- **Optional** - A Swift type that wraps another allowing it to either have a value or be nil.

 - **parameter**: An input to a function, specifically in its definition, related to argument.
 A function can define zero, one or many parameters.
 Most languages also provide a way to pass a variable number of arguments.